CustomGPT.ai Blog

 Use a built-in GitHub connector in your chatbot platform

-1. Check your platform’s integrations page Look for “GitHub”, “code repository”, or “developer docs” integrations in your chatbot platform’s marketplace or settings.
+1. Check your platform’s integrations page.
+Look for “GitHub”, “code repository”, or “developer docs” integrations in your chatbot platform’s marketplace or settings.

-2. Create a GitHub personal access token (PAT) In GitHub, generate a fine-grained personal access token with read-only access to the specific repo(s) you want the bot to see.
+2. Create a GitHub personal access token (PAT).
+In GitHub, generate a fine-grained personal access token with read-only access to the specific repo(s) you want the bot to see.
 Fine-grained PATs are the recommended option and can be scoped to a single org/repo.

-3. Paste the PAT into the chatbot’s GitHub connector In the chatbot UI, open the GitHub integration and paste your PAT.
+3. Paste the PAT into the chatbot’s GitHub connector.
+In the chatbot UI, open the GitHub integration and paste your PAT.
 Select which repositories (and sometimes branches) the bot should index.

-4. Limit what the bot sees If possible, configure the integration to only index docs or specific folders (for example, /docs, /api, or /guides) instead of the entire codebase to keep answers focused.
+4. Limit what the bot sees.
+If possible, configure the integration to only index docs or specific folders (for example, /docs, /api, or /guides) instead of the entire codebase to keep answers focused.

-5. Configure sync and test queries Many connectors offer scheduled sync or “sync now” options.
+5. Configure sync and test queries.
+Many connectors offer scheduled sync or “sync now” options.
 Enable the schedule, wait for indexing to complete, then ask the chatbot questions directly about your repo content to validate results.

-If your platform doesn’t have a GitHub connector, you’ll use APIs, webhooks, or a retrieval layer (next sections).
+If your platform doesn’t have a GitHub connector, you’ll use APIs, webhooks, MCP, or a retrieval layer (next sections).

 Connect GitHub to a chatbot via API and webhooks